Farzy/farzy.org/content/books/wanda-et-la-vision/index.en.md

 Wanda and The Vision is very bad overall.
-It's okay for the first of the four stories, it has a modern line, a smooth colorization, but the three following stories, but the three following from the 70's are as bad as possible: ugly drawing, dialogues with no sense (the (the rough French translation must make it worse), garish and slobbery colors, naive psychology, non-existent settings, incoherence within a story (not to mention the global incoherence of the global incoherence of the universe)...
+It's okay for the first of the four stories, it has a modern line, a smooth colorization, but the three following stories, but the three following from the 70's are as bad as possible: ugly drawing, dialogues with no sense (the rough French translation must make it worse), garish and slobbery colors, naive psychology, non-existent settings, incoherence within a story (not to mention the global incoherence of the global incoherence of the universe)...